makingtheimpact/my-events-calendar/readme.txt

 === Can I customize the appearance of the calendar? === Yes, you can customize the styles through the plugin settings and your theme's CSS.

+=== Slug Conflicts ===

+The plugin uses the following URL slugs by default:
+- /events/ - For the events listing
+- /event-location/ - For event locations
+- /event-category/ - For event categories

+If these slugs conflict with existing pages on your site, you have two options:

+1. Change the slug of your existing page(s)
+2. Customize the plugin's slugs in Settings > My Events Calendar > URL Slugs

+Note: After changing any slugs, you may need to refresh your permalinks by going to Settings > Permalinks and clicking "Save Changes".

 == Changelog ==

+=== 1.0.3 ===
+* Updated slug handling to prevent conflicts.
+* Added template files for single and archive event locations.
+* Changed the GitHub updater to use proxy server.

+=== 1.0.2 ===
+* Fixed bugs and made improvements.

+=== 1.0.1 ===
+* Added GitHub Updater

 === 1.0 ===
 * Initial release of My Events Calendar.